-In this tutorial, you will learn how to sort multiple rows horizontally in Excel and Google Sheets.
+This tutorial demonstrates how to sort multiple rows horizontally in Excel and Google Sheets.

-Sort Single Row Horizontally
+Sort Row Horizontally

-2. In the Sort window, click Options.
+- In the Sort window, click Options…

-Sort Multiple Rows Horizontally
+Sort Multiple Rows

 As a result, the data range is sorted first by MTD Sales, and then by YTD Sales.

-Sort Single Row Horizontally in Google Sheets
+Sort Rows Horizontally in Google Sheets